Chateau Lascombes

 2017 Lascombes 93p

 Tasted in April 2018.
-This barrel sample had a pretty aromatic nose of black fruit, a healthy oak dose, splendid complexity and length.
+This barrel sample had a remarkably aromatic nose of black fruit, a generous oak presence, splendid complexity, and length.
 Persistent finish.
 Well-made wine.

 2015 Lascombes 94+p

 Tasted three times - the last time in January 2018.
 Consistent notes.
-50% Cabernet Sauvignon, 47% Merlot and 3% Petit Verdot.
-Big, complete, complex, more concentration and power than usual.
-Precise and focused wine with pretty fruit and tannin.
+50% Cabernet Sauvignon, 47% Merlot, and 3% Petit Verdot.
+Big, complete, complex, and with more concentration and power than usual.
+Precise and focused wine with well-integrated fruit and tannin.
 Liquid silk with a lot of sweetness.

 2014 Lascombes 93p